 “Anything from the past has a big influence on my work,” said Brodsky.

 She began tattooing as a teenager, practicing on her friends, and turned to professional tattooing after studying visual communication at university in Berlin, Germany.

-As demand for her work grew, Brodsky went to work between several tattoo parlors, including Black Mirror Parlor in Berlin, then at Red Rocket Tattoo in New York City, from 2016-2019.
-After a few years thriving in New York, and briefly working in Los Angeles and Amsterdam, Brodsky returned to Berlin, where she has been working at Good Old Times Tattoo since April 2021.
+As demand for her work grew, Brodsky went to work between several tattoo parlors, including Black Mirror Parlor in Berlin, then at Red Rocket Tattoo in New York City, from 2015-2019.
+After a few years thriving in New York, and briefly working in Los Angeles and Amsterdam, Brodsky returned to Berlin, where decided to work at Loxodrom for a few months.

 As a published artist, Brodsky published a coffee table book titled “Myra Brodsky Tattoos, 2010-2015,” which featured numerous drawings and best-of tattoo designs over her many years in the tattoo business.
 The book was launched at the Bright Tradeshow in Berlin, in 2016.
 Her forthcoming book is called “Glass on Glass” and is slated to be released in 2022.